Cillín Perera: Technique

-In an innovative pricing strategy, all Instagram-published photographs are printed as uniques, and priced at $1 per "like" as determined by their popularity on Instagram at the time of sale.

 Other activities

-Perera was the founder of Switzerland-based Language Direct, an online language teaching company established in 2004, and the CEO of UAE-based Avilinga, a company offering translation for the aviation, industry established in 2010.
-These companies have around 350 remote-working freelancers and clients on 5 continents.
+Perera was the founder of Switzerland-based Language Direct, an online language teaching company established in 2004.

+He is currently the CEO of Avilinga, a company offering translation solutions for the aviation industry, and the founder of nthspace, an artist's residency program with properties in Adelaide, Torino & Grímsey, Iceland (under construction).

 Perera is involved in the support of Australian Aboriginal art through his private collection as well as philanthropic activities in the field.

-Private life

-Before embracing a nomadic lifestyle, Perera lived in Germany and Switzerland, where he had an apartment in Basel.
-He has Australian, British and Irish passports, and has been a resident of the UAE since 2012.

-His partner currently lives in Turin.
-He has collections of classic British cars (including Rolls-Royce and Lotus), and Australian Aboriginal art.